Classical Athens: Peloponnesian War (431–404 BC)

-Corinthian War and the Second Athenian League (395–355 BC)
+Corinthian War and the Second Athenian League

 Sparta's former allies soon turned against her due to her imperialist policies, and Athens's former enemies, Thebes and Corinth, became her allies.
 Argos, Thebes and Corinth, allied with Athens, fought against Sparta in the Corinthian War of 395–387 BC.
 In 378, the attempt of the Spartan commander Sphodrias to capture Piraeus by surprise triggered Athens to establish the Second Athenian League.
 Finally Thebes defeated Sparta in 371 in the Battle of Leuctra.
 However, other Greek cities, including Athens, turned against Thebes, and its dominance was brought to an end at the Battle of Mantinea (362 BC) with the death of its leader, the military genius Epaminondas.

-Athens and Macedon (355–322 BC)
+Athens relations with Philip II and Alexander

-By mid century, however, the northern Greek kingdom of Macedon was becoming dominant in Athenian affairs.
-In 338 BC the armies of Philip II defeated Athens at the Battle of Chaeronea, effectively limiting Athenian independence.
+By mid century, however, the northern Greek kingdom of Macedon under Philip II was becoming dominant in Greek affairs despite the opposition of Demosthenes.
+In 338 BC the army of Philip II of Macedon defeated Athens and Thebes at the Battle of Chaeronea, effectively limiting Athenian independence.
 During the winter of 338–37 BC Macedonia, Athens and other Greek states became part of the League of Corinth.
 Further, the conquests of his son, Alexander the Great, widened Greek horizons and made the traditional Greek city state obsolete.

+Hellenistic period

-Antipater dissolved the Athenian government and established a plutocratic system in 322 BC (see Lamian War and Demetrius Phalereus).
+Antipater dissolved the Athenian government and established a plutocratic system in 322 BC at the end of the Lamian War (see also Demetrius Phalereus).
 Athens remained a wealthy city with a brilliant cultural life, but ceased to be an independent power.
+Athens became an ally of the Roman Republic during the 2nd century BC.
+However during the First Mithridatic War, Athenians sided with Mithridates VI against Rome, and Sulla captured and devastated Athens after a siege.